napmany/llmsnap/docs/configuration.md

 #
 # NOTE: the example below uses model names that are not defined above for demonstration purposes
 groups:
-  # group1 works the same as the default behaviour of llama-swap where only one model is allowed
+  # group1 works the same as the default behaviour of llmsnap where only one model is allowed
-  # to run a time across the whole llama-swap instance
+  # to run a time across the whole llmsnap instance
   "group1":
     # swap: controls the model swapping behaviour in within the group
     # - optional, default: true